A task that returns a result and may throw an exception.

 A bounded blocking queue backed by an array.

-A hash table supporting full concurrency of retrievals and adjustable expected concurrency for updates.
+A hash table supporting full concurrency of retrievals and high expected concurrency for updates.

 An unbounded concurrent deque based on linked nodes.